EthanShoeDev/plato/docs/ThingsToDo.md

-[] - Make markdown cheat sheat.
+[] - Make markdown cheat sheet.
 [] - See about embedding a svelte demo
-[] - Figure out folder strucuture.
-Apps direcitory?
-NextJS 13
+[] - Implement mdx-remote so that syntax highlight code is not part of main bundle.